egiftcard/contracts/contracts/prebuilts/drop/drop.md

 ### EIPs supported / implemented

-The distribution mechanism for tokens expressed by thirdweb’s `Drop` is implemented for ERC20, ERC721 and ERC1155 tokens, as `DropERC20`, `DropERC721` and `DropERC1155`.
+The distribution mechanism for tokens expressed by egiftcard’s `Drop` is implemented for ERC20, ERC721 and ERC1155 tokens, as `DropERC20`, `DropERC721` and `DropERC1155`.

 There are a few key differences between the three implementations —